 (iii) Part VI-within thirty (30) days after retrenchment of employees.

 (iv) Part V and VI must be submitted if the action involves Retrenchment or Voluntary Separation Scheme.

-The issue arise as to whether the time period is applicable to reduction of salary as the time of submission as shown above only refers to "retrenchment" and not a salary reduction in which both are not the same circumstances.
+The issue arises as to whether the time period is applicable to the reduction of salary as the time of submission as shown above only refers to "retrenchment" and not a salary reduction in which both are not the same circumstances.
 This would mean that it is arguable that the time period above does not apply to salary reduction.

 Failure of compliance to submit notification is an offence under section 99A of the Employment Act 1955 which reads as follow:-